','

 Best Time to Visit Gwalior Fort

-The best time to visit Gwalior Fort is during the cooler months, from October to March, when the weather is pleasant and ideal for sightseeing.
-Summers in Gwalior can be hot, with temperatures often exceeding 40°C, making the cooler months much more comfortable for exploring the fort and its surroundings.
+The best time to visit Gwalior Fort is during the cooler months from October to March, when the weather is pleasant and comfortable for sightseeing.
+During this time, the temperature ranges between 10°C and 25°C, making it ideal for exploring the fort’s vast complex, intricate architecture, and historical landmarks without the discomfort of extreme heat.

 Tips for Visiting Gwalior Fort